shuta-tech/robosys_2021_ros/README.md

 # robosys_2021_ros

-In this package, the professor gives credit to the student according to the amount paid by the student.
+In this package, the professor gives credits to the student according to the amount paid by the student.
 The number of credits that a student receives is determined by the amount paid by the student and a random number.

 ### Nodes